 How will construction affect my classes and campus life?

 Construction will occur in phases, over time.
-Only Phase One improvements are currently funded, so construction can start on them once City approvals are in hand.
+Only Phase One improvements are currently funded, so construction will begin shortly.
 Other than sidewalk re-routings and some construction noise, you should experience no changes to normal campus life.

 What happened to the proposed traffic signal at Ridgeline and Concordia East?

-The proposed traffic signal at Ridgeline Drive and Concordia East was delayed with Concordia’s concurrence during the Planning Commission hearing on April 16 after many Turtle Rock neighbors expressed concern that the signal would exacerbate existing congestion.
-The Planning Commission voted, without objection from Concordia, to delay consideration of the signal until after planned City improvements to the University Drive/Ridgeline Drive intersection are completed.
+The proposed traffic signal at Ridgeline Drive and Concordia East was delayed with Concordia’s concurrence after many Turtle Rock neighbors expressed concern that the signal would exacerbate existing congestion.
+Consideration of the signal by the City Traffic Commission will occur in concert with the planned City improvements to the University Drive/Ridgeline Drive intersection.
 Concordia believes the signal will improve safety and traffic flow at the Ridgeline Drive/Concordia East intersection and continued its commitment to fully fund the installation of the signal, should the City determine it is needed.

 Will the proposed Master Plan improvements affect current tuition or dorm costs?